pcherkasova/mongo-explorer/README.md

 The explorer is hosted here: www.mongo-explorer.com.

-User inrterface is design to be self-descriptive.
+The user inrterface is designed to be self-descriptive.
 If it is not, please, create an [issue](https://github.com/pcherkasova/mongo-explorer/issues).

 #How to Host